Program

 Year 1: Saskatoon

-Year 2: At least 50% of second-year clinical placements are being planned to be located outside Saskatchewan's major urban centres (Saskatoon and Regina)
+Year 2: At least one-third of second-year clinical placements will to be outside of Saskatchewan’s major urban centres (Saskatoon, Regina and Prince Albert).

 Accreditation

-The program will seek accreditation through Accreditation Canada's EQual program, adhering to standards for Canadian PA programs
+The program will seek accreditation through Accreditation Canada's EQual program, adhering to standards for Canadian Physician Assistant programs

 Tuition and funding